TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.18.md

 ---

-But even in those days, saith Jehovah, I will not make a full end with you.
+"But even in those days," says Yahweh, "I will not make a full end with you.